-Melco support helps Studio City’s rating: Moody’s
+Studio City prices US$750mln in notes due 2029

 Jan 05, 2021 Newsdesk Latest News, Macau, Top of the deck

-Moody’s Investors Service Inc has assigned a “B1” senior unsecured rating to the proposed U.S. dollar notes to be issued by Studio City Finance Ltd, the promoter of the Studio City casino resort (pictured) in Macau.
-The outlook on Studio City Finance is negative, said the ratings agency in a Monday statement.
+Studio City Finance Ltd, the promoter of the Studio City casino resort (pictured) in Macau, has priced US$750 million in aggregate principal amount of 5.00 percent senior notes due 2029, according to a Tuesday filing.

-In a filing the same day, Studio City Finance announced the plan to conduct an international offering of senior notes.
+In a separate filing on Monday, Studio City Finance announced the plan to conduct an international offering of senior notes.
 It also said it had initiated a conditional cash tender offer for “any and all” of its outstanding senior unsecured notes due February 2024.

 Studio City Finance said it plans to use the proceeds from the new notes, together with cash on hand if applicable, to repay its US$600 million notes due 2024 and related costs; and use any remaining amount to partially fund the Studio City Phase 2 project and for general corporate purposes.

-Studio City Finance Ltd is a subsidiary of Studio City International Holdings Ltd. Melco Resorts and Entertainment Ltd controls Studio City International Holdings and runs the gaming operations at the Studio City property.
+Studio City Finance is a subsidiary of Studio City International Holdings Ltd. Melco Resorts and Entertainment Ltd controls Studio City International Holdings and runs the gaming operations at the Studio City property.

+Moody’s Investors Service Inc has assigned a “B1” senior unsecured rating to the proposed notes to be issued by Studio City Finance.
+The outlook on Studio City Finance is negative, said the ratings agency in a Monday statement.

-In Monday’s statement, Moody’s said the “B1” rating reflected the institution’s expectation of “extraordinary support” from Melco Resorts “in times of need, given Studio City Finance’s strategic importance to its parent.”
+Moody’s also said the “B1” rating reflected the institution’s expectation of “extraordinary support” from Melco Resorts “in times of need, given Studio City Finance’s strategic importance to its parent.”

 It added: “This expectation leads to a one-notch uplift from Studio City Finance’s standalone credit quality.”